Scyntre2017/Scyntre2017.github.io/_posts/2017-06-24-solving_the_oxford_comma.markdown

 But lets break down how this works and why.

-First we call `.insert(-2, "and")` on `array`. `.insert` takes two arguments - the index number and what you want to insert.
+Call `.insert(-2, "and")` on `array`.
+We pass two arguments to the `.insert` method - the index number and what you want to insert.
 In this case: `-2` and `"and"`, and using them to insert `and` into the array at the `-2` index.
 Negative numbers for the index start at the end of the array and work backwards toward the beginning.
 So in the example array above that would return a new array:

 ```["peaches", "grapes", "oranges", "pineapple", "and", "passion fruit"]```